-As the translation industry continues to expand in line with the growing global marketplace, it must stay ahead of the curve in terms of innovation and best practice.
-The hot topic of confidentiality has never been more important to tackle head-on, to ensure both consumer confidence, as well as to meet global market needs, thus safeguarding your business against the ever-present risk of potential data protection breaches in our increasingly online society.
-When considering which translation service provider to partner with for your all-important translation, localisation, and interpreting needs, you must be sure that both your and your customer’s data is in safe hands.
+As the translation industry continues to expand in line with the growing global marketplace, it needs stay ahead of the curve in terms of innovation and best practice.
+The hot topic of confidentiality has never been more important to tackle head-on, to ensure both consumer confidence, as well as to meet global market needs, thus safeguarding your business against the ever-present risk of potential data protection breaches.
+When considering which translation service provider to partner with, you must be sure that both your and your customer’s data is in safe hands.

-The breadth of sensitive data that translation providers handle on a daily basis spans far beyond just the raw source material being translated but can include anything from highly confidential business information, strategic marketing materials, legal documents to personal data and medical records.
-Needless to say, it’s imperative that this data is protected within the multi-disciplined team of translators, editors and project managers, along with many others involved in each project up to completion.
+The breadth of sensitive data that translation providers handle on a daily basis goes far beyond just the raw source material being translated but can include anything from highly confidential business information, strategic marketing materials, legal documents to personal data and medical records.
+Needless to say, it’s imperative that this data is protected within the multi-disciplined team of translators, editors and project managers, along with others involved in each project.

 Data Protection Laws and Regulations

-The provision of Non-Disclosure Agreements (NDAs) and Confidentiality agreements, to be signed by all contractors, as well as in-house staff is imperative.
+Requiring Non-Disclosure Agreements (NDAs) and Confidentiality agreements to be signed by all contractors, as well as in-house staff is imperative.
 These contracts offer a guarantee that any data provided will not be disclosed under any circumstances to third parties.
 However, this is only the first step towards ensuring the privacy of clients’ data is respected.

 What Translators Need To Do